Nissan Navara D22 Vehicle review. Common faults and common problems with the D22 Navara.

 Things to take note of if you do buy one.
 The factory fitted drive belts are known to develop a strange noise.
 This is not a conventional belt squeal and sounds more mechanical than it actually is.
 Often this noise is diagnosed as a faulty timing chain or timing chain tensioner.
 This is not the problem and a new set of drive belts from gates will rectify this issue.

 The only other super common fault with the D22 is the EGR valve giving trouble.
-This is not specific to the D22 but rather to all Diesel engines driven in start stop traffic.
-This can be reduced with the use of a EGR blanking plate however we do not advise this.
+This is not specific to the D22 but rather to all diesel engines driven in start stop traffic.
+This can be reduced with the use of an EGR blanking plate however we do not advise this.
 This causes the vehicle to not comply legally with emissions laws.

 Overall the D22 is probably the most mechanically sound ute currently in the used car market.
 If you can handle the fact that its not winning any awards for its rate of acceleration this is the perfect ute.